coral-xyz/anchor/docs/src/tutorials/tutorial-0.md

 Notice how we dynamically created the `initialize` method under the `rpc` namespace.

-Before running, make sure to plugin your program's address into `<YOUR-PROGRAM-ID>`.
+Now, make sure to plugin your program's address into `<YOUR-PROGRAM-ID>` (a mild annoyance that we'll address next), and run

 ```bash
 node client.js
 ```

+You just successfully created a client and executed a transaction on your localnet.

 ## Workspaces